martingtaylor/stine/README.md

 ## Testing
 ### Unit Tesing:
 Created a series of PYTEST / FLASK unit tests that exercised both GET and POST for each main and edit routes.
-All screens are tested by looking for dummy data (for example the Composers table contains a single entry "Test Composer", the labels "Test Label", the Catergories "Test Category") created after the test routine starts, that is being returned by a call to either the full list, or the via the id supplied.
+All GUIs are tested by looking for dummy data (for example the Composers table contains a single entry "Test Composer", the labels "Test Label", the Catergories "Test Category") created after the test routine starts, that is being returned by a call to either the full list, or the via the id supplied.
 All test looks for a 200 return code (got the WEB page back successfully) and the presents of the expect text.

 Happy to say we achieve an overal coverage of 72%
 ![PYTEST_RESULTS](images/STINE_PYTEST.PNG)